cdornan/fmt/README.md

 The benchmark code can be
 found [here](https://github.com/aelve/fmt/blob/master/bench/Main.hs). `fmt`
 is usually twice as fast as `formatting`, and on par with `text-format`.
-I used this example for benchmarks:
+This example was used for benchmarks:

 ```haskell
 "There are "#|n|#" million bicycles in "#|city|#"."